Mike-C/lwjPNG/readme.txt

-24 & 32 bit Lightweight Java PNG decoder to RGBA; (c) 2017 rdavidian71@gmail.com v0.05
+24 & 32 bit Lightweight Java PNG decoder to RGBA; (c) 2017 rdavidian71@gmail.com v0.06

 You are using this software at your own risk.
 Author does not bear any responsibility for potential damage concerning it's use.

 Version notes:

+lwjPNG v0.06
+* Constructor of LwjPNG(inputStream) class now does the init method

 lwjPNG v0.05
 * class LwjPNG is now instantiated, for better OOP